 Instructions

-- Make the sponge by mixing the butter and caster sugar in a large bowl with a spoon until fluffy, or mix using an electric mixer
+- Make the sponge by mixing the butter (or baking spread) and caster sugar together in a mixing bowl until fluffy (around 3 minutes), ideally using an electric mixer

-- Add the eggs, orange extract and milk, and whisk until fully incorporated
+- Add the eggs, orange extract and milk, and mix until fully incorporated

-- Add the self raising flour, cocoa powder and baking powder and whisk in until you can't see any flour anymore
+- Add the self raising flour, cocoa powder and baking powder and whisk or fold in gently just until you can't see any flour anymore

-- If the cakes have domed on top, level them off with a cake leveller or a serrated knife
+- If the cakes have domed on top, level them off with a cake leveller or a sharp knife

 - Put one of the sponges on your plate or cake stand and pipe or spread some of the buttercream onto it